lady-h-world/My_Garden/reading_pages/Rainbow_Moss/docker/docker1.md

 ## Docker Environment

-Docker environment is a virtual environment too, while python virtual environment is often used locally, a docker environment makes your project portable to be used in other platforms.
-Therefore, it's trending now to use docker for production deployment.
+A Docker environment is also a virtual environment, but unlike Python virtual environments, which are typically used locally, Docker makes your project portable across different platforms.
+As a result, Docker has become increasingly popular for production deployment.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/notes/production_deployment.png" width="766" height="79" />